getify/Functional-Light-JS/ch8.md

 //   ["Frederick","Fred","Freddy"] ]
 ```

-If we want a single dimension list with all the names:
+The return value is an array of arrays, which might be more awkward to work with.
+If we want a single dimension list with all the names, we can then `flatten(..)` that result:

 ```js
 flatten(